-The subcultures showed that populations of this study conserved the capacity for multi-differentiation.
-The induced cultures experienced a change in morphology accompanied by the formation of a mineralized extracellular matrix when they were induced to the osteogenic lineage.
-The presence of intracytoplasmic lipid vacuoles indicated differentiation to pre-adipocytes and in the chondrogenic lineage showed the formation of a cartilage matrix.
-Osteogenic differentiation was also confirmed by an increase in alkaline phosphatase activity.
+The subculturing showed that the populations of this study conserved the capacity for multidifferentiation, the induced cultures experienced a change in morphology accompanied by the formation of a mineralized extracellular matrix when they were induced to the osteogenic lineage, the presence of intracytoplasmic lipid vacuoles indicated differentiation. to pre-adipocytes and in the chondrogenic lineage showed the formation of a cartilage matrix.
+Osteogenic differentiation was also confirmed by the increase in alkaline phosphatase activity

-Studies with stem cells have shown that, despite originating from the same tissue, they have enormous variability from donor to donor (75).
-In this study, we used Lewis rats belonging to an inbred lineage to reduce syngeneic variability; the members of the colony are the result of mating in the first degree of consanguinity.
-In addition, the marrows used as stem cell source tissue were grouped into batches to include the same number of males and females in each batch, following indications of the U.S. National Institutes of Health regarding the need to include both males and females in all clinical and preclinical research (76,77).
-For years of research, females were not part of studies for considering that hormonal variations due to the estrous cycle could affect findings (77,78).
-However, studies have shown that there are no sex-related differences in neuroscience research (76) or evidence that female rats show greater inter-individual variability than males in immunological traits (77).
-This issue is still not completely clear so, to achieve the greatest homogeneity in the populations characterized in this study, we used tissues from both males and females.
+Studies with stem cells have shown that although they are derived from the same tissue, they have enormous variability from donor to donor (75).
+In this study, in order to reduce this variability, Lewis rats belonging to an inbred lineage were used. syngeneic, the members of the colony are the result of mating in the first degree of consanguinity.
+Additionally, the marrows used as stem cell source tissue were grouped into batches to include the same number of males and females in each batch, in accordance with what was indicated by the National Institute of Health of the United States, regarding the need to include both to males and females in all clinical and preclinical research (76,77).
+During many years of research, females were not included in the studies considering that hormonal variations due to the estrous cycle could affect the results (77,78), however some studies have shown that there are no differences in the sex of the rats involved. in neuroscience research (76) or that females show greater variability between individuals in immunological traits while males in morphological traits (77), being a subject that is still not completely clear and in order to achieve the greatest homogeneity in the populations characterized in this study were used together with tissues from males and females.

-Conducting this study allowed us to validate a methodology to culture populations of stem cells from rat bone marrow at the right densities to use in cell-based therapies or in vitro cell models, in which the collection is expected.
-A biological asset such as stem cells with defined characteristics that are heterogeneous, contain highly proliferative cells with the potential for differentiation into multiple lineages, and are collectable in sufficient amounts to develop tissue engineering protocols.
-In addition, this study provides key elements that justify studies with populations of stem cells derived from human tissues.
+Carrying out this study allowed the validation of a methodology for culturing populations of rat bone marrow stem cells, at the right densities to be used in cell-based therapies or in in vitro cell models, in which the collection is expected. of a biological asset such as stem cells with defined characteristics, which, being heterogeneous, contain highly proliferative cells, with the potential for differentiation into multiple lineages and which can be collected in sufficient numbers for the development of tissue engineering protocols; additionally, this study contributes key elements that justify studies with populations of stem cells derived from human tissues.